kaikiat/fyp-cd/README.md

 ## Analysis
 1. Make sure that you have port forwarded argocd, Grafana and Prometheus.
-2. Run `kubectl apply -f analysis/manifests/analysis_request.yaml`, set the address as `http://34.87.79.104:9090` pointing it to the external IP address `prometheus-kube-prometheus-prometheus`.
+2. Run `kubectl apply -f analysis/manifests/analysis_request.yaml (-n ntuasr ??)`, set the address as `http://34.87.79.104:9090` pointing it to the external IP address `prometheus-kube-prometheus-prometheus`.
 3. Perform a commit and update the version number of the image.
 4. Run `python3 suite/canary.py`
 5. Run `kubectl get analysisrun <templatename> -o yaml` or can view from argocd ui.
 Analysis run results should look something like